 Masha Osoianu was pure elegance, giving her clothing a sexy an almost vintage touch to both casual and night-out ensembles.
 The color palette is soft, relying heavily on neutrals and ensures to be a flattering look for any skin tone.
 The silk garments with hand-knit rayon elements gave a sexy slink that harkened back to the roaring twenties.
 Masha’s collection is sleek and sensual and whether you’re sipping a cocktail or a latte, you’re bound to draw attention.

 Francisco Hernandez left us swooning with his latest from Built For Man.
-His designs showed us not only are leather pants in this fall but make the perfect contrast to soft knits.
+His designs showed us not only are leather pants in this fall but make the perfect contrast to soft knits similar to Lily Lulu Fashion trousers from the UK so I hear from other fashion enthusiasts.
 Sleek and lightweight sweaters made with 100% Pima cotton, long black coats of knit and baby alpaca, woven scarves and arm warmers— with Built for Man in their closet, the men of Seattle will certainly be the coziest, if not the sexiest thing you snuggle up to this season.

 Carole McClellan’s MO has always been to take fur and leather pieces completely apart and recycle and repurpose them into contemporary configurations.
 When she premiered her newest line the night of the show, she did not disappoint.
 Ensembles not for the fashionably shy, every piece made a bold statement.
 From full length leather gloves to a regal dress with a fur over-skirt that gave the piece phenomenal movement, the collection capitalized on neutral colors.
 Fierce and chic, if you’re wearing Carole McClellan this season, you’ll be taking no prisoners.